-If the news that Netflix is releasing a Rachel Dolezal documentary still has you shaking your head, we've got something of a palate cleanser: according to The New York Times, former US president Barack Obama and former first lady Michelle Obama are reportedly going to be making a series for the streaming giant.
+If you're still trying to wade through the dense second season of 13 Reasons Why on Netflix, we've got something of a palate cleanser: former US president Barack Obama and former first lady Michelle Obama are officially going to be making series for the streaming giant.
 Are we blessed or what?

-The Obamas are said to be in the late stages of talks to produce a collection of original series for Netflix, although the deal still isn't final.
+Back in March, it was announced that the Obamas were in the late stages of talks to produce a collection of original series for Netflix, although the deal still wasn't final.
 Obviously, this would be the first time a president signed on for something like this, since most post-White House politicians opt to pen memoirs (to be fair, Barack and Michelle have also negotiated a jaw-dropping $65 million book deal with Penguin Random House).
 It seems both Barack and Michelle are interested in bringing unscripted inspirational stories to the global streamer, which would line up with their fierce dedication to philanthropy and activism.

-This won't be Barack's first time interacting with Netflix, either.
-He recently sat down with David Letterman as the first guest on the talk show host's new series, My Next Guest Needs No Introduction.
+This won't be the family's first time interacting with Netflix, either.
+Barack recently sat down with David Letterman as the first guest on the talk show host's new series, My Next Guest Needs No Introduction.
 Although the specifics behind how much Netflix is going to drop in exchange for the brilliance of the Obamas' minds behind its programming are still under wraps, we can only assume it's somewhere in the ballpark of Ryan Murphy's rumored $300 million agreement.
 At least, it better be.